AS88818/revbox-pipeline/README.md

 - Each Excel sheet = one carrier.
 Sheet name is used as the carrier identifier unless the YAML config specifies otherwise.
 - The pipeline doesn't auto-detect which sheet is a reference sheet by content -- it goes by name.
 Sheets named `Status_Mappings`, `Lookup`, etc. are skipped.
 Anything else is treated as carrier data.
 - Deduplication is on `policy_id + carrier_id`.
 Same policy from two different carriers is allowed.
 Same policy from the same carrier twice is a duplicate.
-- Currency values can come in with symbols (`$`, `USD`) or commas -- all stripped before parsing.
+- Currency values can come in with symbols (`$`, `USD`) or commas, all stripped before parsing.
 If it still can't parse, the premium is set to null and the row is kept.
 - Dates: 9 formats tried in order.
 If none match, effective_date is null and the row is still loaded.
 A warning is logged.
 - A row missing `policy_id` is dropped entirely.
 That's the only hard discard.